rasmusfreund/bioinf-prog-course/book/chapters/hiv_project.md

 - `hivproject.py` is an empty file where you must write your code.
 - `test_hivproject.py` is the test program that lets you test the code you write in `hivproject.py`.

-Put all seven files in a folder dedicated to this project.
+Put the files in a folder dedicated to this project.
 On most computers you can right-click on the link and choose "Save file as..." or "Download linked file".

 Now open each file in *SublimeText* and have a look at what is in the data files.
 (Do *not* change them in any way and do not save them after viewing.
 If SublimeText asks you if you want to save it before closing, say *no*.)
 How many sequences are there in each file?